shree214ram/DSA/Algorithms/Dynamic Programming/Longest common subsequence | Leetcode #1143/README.md

 Broute Force Approach :-

-1. we will pickup all the character from first string S1 and compare to second string S2 check which is Longest Subsequence 2^n1
+1. we will pickup all the character from first string S1 and compare to second string S2 check which is Longest Subsequence 2^n1 (2 to the power n1)
    A
    A, E, D, F, H, R
-2. we will pickup all the character from second string S2 and compare to first S1 string check which is Longest Subsequence 2^n1
+2. we will pickup all the character from second string S2 and compare to first S1 string check which is Longest Subsequence 2^n2 (2 to the power n2)
     A, B, C, D, G, H
     A
 Total Time complaxity => 2^n1 * 2^n2 = 2^n1+n2